 - Human Resource Security

 - Operations Management

 - Compliance with all applicable controls of the HIPAA Privacy Rule

 - Risk Assessment and Management

 The HIPAA Security Rule requires that covered entities and business associates implement certain security safeguards.
 These security safeguards must protect the confidentiality, integrity, and availability of electronic protected health information (ePHI).
 The ePHI is protected health information that is created, stored, transmitted, or received in any electronic format.

 Therefore, to identify what safeguards are needed, and to implement these safeguards, a Security Rule Risk Analysis (sometimes referred to as a “Security Rule Risk Assessment” or “Security Risk Assessment” or “Security Risk Analysis”) must be performed.
 The security risk analysis consists of conducting an accurate and thorough assessment of the potential risks and vulnerabilities to the confidentiality, integrity, and availability of ePHI.

 Some basic steps should be taken to begin protecting personal health information from intrusions.
 Simple procedures such as Remote Management & Monitoring can be provisioned on 100% of your employee computers assigned to healthcare clients.
 This is just a single example, and many other controls and reporting tools should be formalized and implemented.

 Would like to hear more about how Concertium can support your business and its technology infrastructure?
-Let’s schedule a free IT assessment call with our CEO and CTO to learn more about your business and current technology needs.
+Contact us today to learn more about how we can help with your business and current technology needs.